-According to the measurement on static deflection, the maximum rotation angle of 2.31° can be achieved by the driving voltage of 158.3V with the same designed dimensions shown in figure 6.
-Figure 7 shows the measured results of dynamic response, where the VCD is activated by a sinusoid wave with amplitude of 20 V and an offset of 20 V, and the first-mode natural frequency of 6.6 kHz is obtained.
+According to the measurement on static deflection, a maximum rotation angle of 2.31° can be achieved by a driving voltage of 158.3 V with the same designed dimensions as shown in figure 6 except that the gap size is 13 μ m and the finger width is about 5 μ m.
+Figure 7 shows the measured results of dynamic response, where the VCD is activated by a sinusoid wave with an amplitude of 20 V and an offset of 20 V, and the first-mode natural frequency of 6.6 kHz is obtained.
 With this characterized natural frequency, the elastic modulus could be found by further determining the density of photoresist.
-Here, a simple experiment is performed to obtain the density of AZ9260®.
+Here, a simple experiment is performed to obtain the density of AZ9260[®].
 The photoresist is spin-coated on a wafer with the calibrated weight, and then patterned into a circle with a specified diameter.
-By determining the increase of total weight and the final thickness of photoresist film, the density of photoresist could be obtained through the characterized value of weight over volume.
-Then, with the determined density of 1180±7 Kg/m3 and first natural frequency of 6.6 kHz, the effective elastic modulus of 1.142 GPa is used in the FEM simulation, where the Poisson's ratio is assumed as 0.4.
-Figure 8 shows the simulated results of modal analysis, in which the model of the VCD includes the suspending plate, the torsion springs, and the upper fingers.
-The second, third, and fourth natural frequencies are also found as 41.40 kHz, 44.10 kHz, 40 kHz, espectively.
+By determining the increase of total weight and the final thickness of the photoresist film, the density of photoresist could be obtained through the characterized value of weight over volume.
+Then, with the determined density of 1180 ± 7 Kg m-3 and first natural frequency of 6.6 kHz, an effective elastic modulus of 1.142 GPa is used in the FEM simulation, where Poisson's ratio is assumed to be 0.4.
+Figure 8 shows the simulated results of modal analysis, in which the model of the VCD includes the suspending plate, the torsion springs and the upper fingers.
+The second, third and fourth natural frequencies are also found to be 41.40 kHz, 44.10 kHz and 54.02 kHz, respectively.

-With the above material properties, the static deflection of polymer VCD is calculated by the software Matlab through the analytical model described in section 2.
+With the above material properties, the static deflection of the polymer VCD is calculated by Matlab software through the analytical model described in section 2.
 Figure 9 shows the experimental and analytical results of the polymer torsional VCD, where the latter includes the cases with and without considering the conductive bottom plate.
-In the analytical results, the case without bottom plate electrodes presents a more linear behavior but a little smaller rotation angle under different driving voltages.
-For the case with conductive bottom plate, a similar behavior is observed in the first half stroke but there is a pull-in effect at the rotation angle of 2.17° with the applied voltage of 167.37V due to the obvious increase of the capacitance which induces the rapid rise of electrostatic force.
-By comparing to experimental results, where a snapping phenomenon is also observed between the voltages of 158.3V and 161.8V, the bottom plate effect has an evident influence on the performance of VCD, especially at high driving voltage.
+In the analytical results, the case without bottom plate electrodes presents more linear behavior but a little smaller rotation angle under different driving voltages.
+For the case with a conductive bottom plate, a similar behavior is observed in the first half stroke but there is a pull-in effect at a rotation angle of 2.17° with an applied voltage of 167.37 V due to the obvious increase of the capacitance which induces the rapid rise of electrostatic force.
+By comparing to experimental results, where a snapping phenomenon is also observed between the voltages of 158.3 V and 161.8 V, the bottom plate effect has an evident influence on the performance of the VCD, especially at high driving voltage.
 Furthermore, according to our simulations, it is found that the metal layer on the upper finger bottom has little effect on the rotation angle, since the width of the upper finger, 5 μ m, is much smaller than its height, 31 μ m.
-For example, when the driving voltage is 160 V, the rotation angle will change only from 1.804 degrees (metal layer on the upper finger bottom).
+For example, when the driving voltage is 160 V, the rotation angle will change only from 1.804° (metal layer on the upper finger bottom) to 1.792° (without a metal layer on the upper finger bottom).